-AIGA encourages the formation of student groups at colleges and universities and is committed to developing these groups as a way of encouraging students to take the first step in demonstrating a commitment to their professional interest and assisting them in understanding the profession.
-The goal of the student groups is to get the student involved in the local design community, create a community of their own, and help them build leadership skills that will be valuable as they move into the professional world.
+AIGA encourages the formation of student groups at colleges and universities and is committed to developing these groups to encourage students to take the first step in showing a commitment to their professional interest and helping them understand the profession.
+The goal of student groups is to engage students in the local design community, create a community of their own, and help them build valuable leadership skills.

 Active Local Student Groups at Colleges and Universities